lief-project/LIEF/doc/sphinx/plugins/binaryninja/index.rst

 **libLIEF.dylib can't be opened because Apple cannot check it for malicious software**

-``libLIEF.dylib`` is self-signed and does not use an Apple certificate so it's considered as coming from an *unknown developer*.
+``libLIEF.dylib`` is self-signed and does not use an Apple certificate;
+therefore, it is considered as coming from an *unknown developer*.

 You can address this issue in different ways:

-1. You can compile ``libLIEF.dylib`` by yourself and sign the compiled library with your certificate.
+1. You can compile ``libLIEF.dylib`` yourself and sign the compiled library with your certificate.
 2. You can add a security exception as described here: https://support.apple.com/guide/mac-help/apple-cant-check-app-for-malicious-software-mchleab3a043/mac